underscoreio/shapeless-guide/src/pages/ops/migration.md

 ```

-However, we still get a failure if we try to add fields:
+However, if we try to add fields we still get a failure:

 ```tut:book:fail
 IceCreamV1("Sundae", 1, true).migrateTo[IceCreamV2c]